 According to JGN, these circumstances only apply to JGN in relation to its current access arrangement period.
-Therefore, JGN is proposing a rule which only applies to JGN for the current and subsequent access arrangement periods.63 3.1.2 Stakeholder views All stakeholder submissions supported the general purpose of the rule change request to minimise network price volatility for consumers.
-The AER supports the aim of the rule change request to reduce the price/revenue volatility that may arise from the outcome of the remade 2015 decision.64 The AER considers that significant price volatility, even if one-off, can lead customers to incorrectly assume that it will continue into the future, which can lead customers to make inefficient decisions.65 The Public Interest Advocacy Centre Ltd (PIAC) agreed with JGN that price volatility may lead some consumers to make inefficient decisions on energy spending and 61 Ibid. p3 Jemena Gas Networks (NSW) Ltd, Jemena submission on consultation paper - Cross period revenue smoothing- GRC0043, 24 April 2018, p2.
-60 Ibid.
+Therefore, JGN proposed a rule which only applies to JGN for the current and subsequent access arrangement periods.62 3.1.2 Stakeholder views All stakeholder submissions supported the general purpose of the rule change request to minimise network price volatility for consumers.
+The AER supported the aim of the rule change request to reduce the price/revenue volatility that may arise from the outcome of the remade 2015 decision.
+63 The AER considered that significant price volatility, even if one-off, can lead customers to incorrectly assume that it will continue into the future, which can lead customers to make inefficient decisions.
+64 The Public Interest Advocacy Centre Ltd (PIAC) agreed with JGN that price volatility may lead some consumers to make inefficient decisions on energy spending and investments.65 PIAC cautioned that price stability is not always inherently preferable, for example if consumers were able to choose between energy prices that are stable at an unaffordable level, compared to volatile but affordable prices, it may well be in their interests to choose the latter.66 However given that the proposal is for a NPV neutral adjustment determination, PIAC supported it and does not consider that it inappropriately trades off affordability for price stability.67 59 Ibid.

-Jemena Gas Networks (NSW) Ltd, Rule change proposal - Cross period revenue smoothing - National Gas Rules, 14 December 2017, p14 Jemena Gas Networks (NSW) Ltd, Rule change proposal - Cross period revenue smoothing - National Gas Rules, 14 December 2017, p14 64 AER, Submission on cross period revenue smoothing (Gas) rule change, 19 April 2018, p1.
+61 Jemena Gas Networks (NSW) Ltd, Rule change proposal - Cross period revenue smoothing - National Gas Rules, 14 December 2017, p14 62 Jemena Gas Networks (NSW) Ltd, Rule change proposal - Cross period revenue smoothing - National Gas Rules, 14 December 2017, p14 63 AER, Submission on cross period revenue smoothing (Gas) rule change, 19 April 2018, p1.